spencertipping/ni/doc/cheatsheet.md

   * You will need to set up your hosts properly in your `.ssh/config` to use a named host.
   * You will want to do this to reduce keystrokes.
   * Remember that within the bracketed operator, you will have access to the `<host>` filesystem.
-  * `ssh` zips its output before transfer over the network which will decrease overhead and increase speed in general (but not always).

 ##Intermediate Column Operations